ingeniala/terraform-aws-microservices-basic/README.md

 Every time there are containers involved in a solution, there should be a container registry in charge of storing and versioning the images with the packaged application source code to be deployed.

+Users can provide a list of repositories to create and a list of tags to preserve from expiration/deletion.

 ### Storage

+The storage consists of a single `database instance`, which could be a Postgres or Mysql instance.

+There is an option to enable replication to create a `multi-az deployment` with a primary and a replica instance.

+As the cost was an important driver when creating this module, there is **no support for Aurora instances**, so these are `regular Postgres/MySQL engines` managed by AWS.

+Users should provide:
+- DB Engine / Engine Family
+- Instance Class
+- Allocated Storage
+- Custom username
+- Enable/disable cloudwatch logging

 ### Traffic

+Access traffic layer allows the frontend to communicate with the backend runtime infrastructure.
+To so do, it creates several components that act as a bridge between public traffic and private resources, like the EKS Cluster.

+- `API Gateway` resources
+  - A main API with 2 **optional** default routes (secured/unsecured)
+  - An **optional** custom authorizer with validates JWT in secured requests
+  - An **optional** default stage with auto-deploy
+  - A custom domain name to access APIs
+- `VPC Link` acting as an edge component in the private side of the network, which allow connectivy from API Gateway and proxy it to the EKS ALB.
+- `Lambda function` created from a source code package located in an existing S3 bucket, which acts as the authorizer responsible for allowing/denying access to APIs.
+- Main `AWS managed Certificate` to enable HTTPS-only traffic and terminate TLS handshake in API Gateway.
+- Route53 record to point to API custom domain.

 ### Frontend

+The frontend represents a `static website` hold in an `S3 bucket`, with a `Cloudfront Distribution` upfront for performance related concerns (low latency, edge caching, content delivery, etc).

+There is an additional `CDN with S3 configured for redirection`, in case somebody tries to access with _www._ subdomain, so it's redirected to root domain.

+Both CDN have an `associated Route53 records` so URLs are routable through an user-friendly domain pre-configured by the company.

 ## Usage